 How Elderberry Syrup Supports Your Immune System

 I won’t go into all the nitty-gritty about why elderberries are good for you… a quick Google search can give you many websites with this in-depth info.
 But, I will say that the most intriguing to me is the WAY in which elderberries support the body’s immune response.
-It seems that certain compounds in the elderberries can actually decrease cell proteins that trigger an inflammatory response; in addition, they also increase (by up to ten times the normal amount!) proteins that spur production of a non-inflammatory infection fighting response.
+It turns out that certain compounds in the elderberries can actually decrease cell proteins that trigger an inflammatory response; in addition, they also increase (by up to ten times the normal amount!) proteins that spur production of a non-inflammatory infection fighting response.
 Finally, they have been found to inhibit a virus’ ability to penetrate the healthy cells that line the inside of the nose and throat – our body’s first defense against the flu virus.†

 So, I now have a more nuanced view of elderberry and when/how I will use it personally.
 Everyone must decide for themselves whether they want to use it and when.
 For now, it is still popular component of my natural remedies kit AND super-easy to incorporate into our regular routine.
 Whether adding a few dried elderberries to my loose leaf tea (during steeping) or pouring a little elderberry syrup on our pancakes, it’s an easy immune-booster that the whole family benefits from.

 Making Elderberry Syrup

 Though you can just buy elderberry syrup from most health food stores, it is quite pricey… especially when you can make your own right at home for a fraction of the cost.

 There are A LOT of variations of the basic DIY Elderberry Syrup recipe out there, any of which you might want to use.
 Here is my most recent favorite, with a few additional immune-boosters thrown in:

 3 cups filtered water

 Organic cane sugar or raw, unfiltered honey